Edit

 Potential future enhancements

-1. Prove that the Consul KV replication project can support an Orleans cluster in a WAN environment between multiple Consul data centers.
+1. Prove the Consul KV replication project can support an Orleans cluster in a WAN environment between multiple Consul data centers.

 2. Implement the Reminder Table in Consul.